Best Blue Chip Stocks: 21 Hedge Fund Top Picks

 Sign up

 By the same token, however, hedging strategies limit downside when everything is selling off.
-And goodness knows investors saw plenty of red on their screens in 2022.
+And goodness knows investors saw plenty of red on their screens just a couple of years ago.

-"Despite the challenges from a bear market, hedge funds delivered resilient performance," notes Barclays Capital Solutions.
+"Despite the challenges from a bear market, hedge funds delivered resilient performance in 2022," notes Barclays Capital Solutions.
 "In a year when the MSCI World Index fell 18%, hedge funds captured only a fraction of the drawdown, thus offering the best downside protection since the dot-com bubble burst."

 Blue chip stocks: timing is everything

-It's been an entirely different story for equities since the new bull market took off.
+It's been something of the same old story for hedge funds since the bull market took off.
 Equities are on fire – and hedge funds are back to their old underperforming ways.

-The Eurekahedge Hedge Fund Index delivered a total return (price change plus dividends) of 5.8% for three months ended January 31.
-The S&P 500, by comparison, generated a total return of 16%.
+The Eurekahedge Hedge Fund Index delivered a total return (price change plus dividends) of 6.3% for the year-to-date ended July 31.
+The S&P 500, by comparison, generated a total return of 16.7% over the same span.

-So why are hedge funds lagging so badly?
+So why are hedge funds lagging?
 As noted above, hedging strategies can limit upside in rising markets.
 That doesn't let hedge funds off the hook entirely, however.
 A look at changes in their holdings can offer some insights too.

-We won't know how hedge funds are dealing with the current market environment until they disclose their first-quarter buys and sells in mid-May.
-But we do know what they were up to in Q4 thanks to a recent batch of regulatory filings.
+We won't know how hedge funds are dealing with the current market environment until they disclose their third quarter buys and sells in mid-November.
+But we do know what they were up to in Q2 thanks to a recent batch of regulatory filings.

-Hedge funds were also net sellers of some of the hottest Magnificent 7 stocks in Q4, lightening up their exposure to Microsoft (MSFT), Google parent Alphabet (GOOGL) and Facebook parent Meta Platforms (META).
+On the other side of the ledger, hedge funds were net sellers of a number of other Magnificent 7 stocks, collectively cutting their exposure to Nvidia (NVDA), Google parent Alphabet (GOOGL) and Facebook parent Meta Platforms (META) for a second quarter in a row.

 But enough with the armchair quarterbacking.
-Have a look at the chart below to see hedge funds' 21 top blue chip stock picks as of the end of Q4.
+Have a look at the chart below to see hedge funds' 21 top blue chip stock picks as of the end of Q2.

 Swipe to scroll horizontally